Karasp1980/bunnyland/README.md

 ### Github Project Board

 I've been using the project board in GitHub to keep my project together.
 In the initial design phase, it was really helpful to plan the project as a whole, and create the user stories based on my wireframe designs.
-I created a Milestone for each main app created in the backend API plus one additional for Navigation and Authentication, in order to maintain a similar structure to the backend [Project Board](https://github.com/users/quiltingcode/projects/5).
+I created a Milestone for each main app created in the backend API plus one additional for Navigation and Authentication, in order to maintain a similar structure to the backend [Project Board](https://github.com/users/Karasp1980/projects/9/views/1).
 Each milestone has a list of bullet points for the main desired frontend features.
 Then, I created a linked User Story for each feature and gave it a level of prioritization using the MoSCoW method and a number of User Story points to indicate the level of difficulty for that feature.

-Later on, during the build, I also used the Project Board to log and track bugs found in my code which could not be fixed immmediately.
-Where git commits are directly related to a user story, the commit message has been linked to the user story via the hashtag numbering system.

 ![User Stories](images/user-stories.jpg)
 ![Project Board](images/project-board.jpg)

 ### Database Schema

 All the models have been set up in a separate DRF repository.
-Click [here](https://github.com/quiltingcode/events-backend-api) to view the repository or [here](https://happening-api-kelz.herokuapp.com/) to view the deployed API.
+Click [here](https://github.com/Karasp1980/drf-backend) to view the repository or [here](bunnyland-drf.herokuapp.com) to view the deployed API.

 [Back to top](<#table-of-contents>)